Clover in lawns

 What is a clover?

-While there is a place for clovers and trefoils in a garden, they can be very persistent and not welcome in a traditional weed-free lawn.
-This page looks at options for gardeners when clovers are becoming a problem in lawns.
+While there is a place for clovers and trefoils in a garden, they can be very persistent and not welcome in a traditional lawn.
+This page looks at options for gardeners when clovers are becoming a problem.

 White or Dutch clover (Trifolium repens) is comparatively large-leaved and has an open habit of growth.
 The flowers are white or pink.

-Lesser yellow trefoil (Trifolium dubium), a member of the clover family, is a small-leaved, procumbent annual weed.
+Lesser yellow trefoil (Trifolium dubium), a member of the clover family, is a creeping annual weed.
 It forms a flattened, roughly circular mat of interlaced thin wiry stems, with tiny trifoliate leaves.
-Many small multiple heads of pale yellow flowers are produced throughout the summer months.
+Many small heads of pale yellow flowers are produced throughout the summer months.

-Other related species include hare's foot (T. arvense) with its woolly haired leaves and flowers, slender trefoil (T. micranthum) bearing tiny yellow flowers, birds foot trefoil (Lotus corniculatus) with robust stems and bright orange-yellow flowers and black medick (Medicago lupulina) with yellow flowers and clusters of black seeds.
+Other related species include hare's foot (T. arvense) with woolly leaves and flowers, slender trefoil (T. micranthum) bearing tiny yellow flowers, bird's foot trefoil (Lotus corniculatus) with robust stems and bright orange-yellow flowers and black medick (Medicago lupulina) with yellow flowers and clusters of black seeds.

-White or Dutch clover (Trifolium repens) may be encountered on all types of soil but is more commonly found on medium to heavy alkaline soils.
-Its roots form readily along the creeping, spreading stems.
+White or Dutch clover (Trifolium repens) may be encountered on all types of soil but is more common on medium to heavy alkaline soils.
+It forms roots along the creeping, spreading stems.

 Lesser yellow trefoil (Trifolium dubium) is usually most troublesome on lighter, sandy soils, particularly where the grass is weak through lack of regular feeding.
 It forms a deeply penetrating tap root, seeds freely and if scattered plants are ignored, large colonies quickly form.
 It survives close mowing – a practice which can further weaken turf on poor soils.

-First, consider whether this can be done using non-chemical means such as digging out and, only where these are not feasible, look to using a weedkiller.
+First, consider whether this can be done using non-chemical means such as digging out by hand.
+Only where this is not feasible, look to using a weedkiller.